openSUSE/mtui/Documentation/cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Runs a script with a set of MTUI commands prior to starting the interactive shell
 or the update process.
-User input is not required if in noninteractive mode
+User input is not required if in non interactive mode
 (``-n`` parameter).